Homotopy theory of symmetric powers: Model categories

 \section{Model categories}

-In this section we recall parts of the language of model categories \cite{Hovey:Model}, \cite{Hirschhorn:Model}, \cite[Part~4]{MayPonto:More} that is used throughout this paper.
-A {\it model category\/} is a complete and cocomplete category~$\C$ equipped with a {\it model structure\/}: a class~$\we$ of morphisms (called weak equivalences) satisfying the 2-out-of-3 property together with a pair of weak factorization systems $(\cof,\AF)$ (cofibrations and acyclic fibrations) and $(\AC,\fib)$ (acyclic cofibrations and fibrations) such that $\AC=\cof\cap\we$ and $\AF=\fib\cap\we$.
+In this section we recall parts of the language of model categories that is used throughout this paper.
+As for the definition of a model category we follow \cite{Hovey:Model} or \cite{Hirschhorn:Model}.
+The classes of acyclic (co)fibrations are denoted $\AF$ ($\AC$, respectively).
+The weak saturation (closure under pushouts, transfinite compositions, and retracts \cite[Definition A.1.2.2]{Lurie:HTT}) of some class~$M$ of morphisms is denoted~$\ws M$.
+The class of maps having the right lifting property with respect to all maps in~$M$ is denoted $\inj M$.

-An object~$X$ in a model category~$\C$ is {\it cofibrant\/} if the canonical map $\emptyset\to X$ from the initial object to~$X$ is a cofibration.
-The class of cofibrant objects is denoted~$\CO$.
-Likewise, an object~$Y$ is {\it fibrant\/} if the canonical map $Y\to1$ to the terminal object is a fibration.
-A model category is {\it pointed\/} if the unique map $\emptyset\to1$ is an isomorphism.

 Different model structures on the same category are distinguished using superscripts.
-The weakly saturated class generated by some class~$M$ of morphisms is denoted~$\ws M$.
-The class of maps having the right lifting property with respect to all maps in~$M$ is denoted $\inj M$.